 Eros appears in many Greek myths as either Aphrodite’s son or accompanying Aphrodite.
 He makes an appearance in the tale of Jason and the Golden Fleece, in which he uses one of his arrows to make an enchantress and daughter of King Aeëtes of Colchis, Medea fall in love with the great hero Jason.

 With a nick from one of his gold-tipped arrows, Eros could make an unsuspecting mortal or god fall in love.
-Eros is often regarded as a cunning trickster who could be cruel with his aim.
+Eros is often regarded as a cunning trickster god who could be cruel with his aim.
 The power contained in the arrows of Eros was so strong it could drive its victim mad with lust.
 The powers of Eros could drive the very gods from Mount Olympus and force them to roam the earth in the name of love.

 Eros often meddled in the affairs of gods and mortals causing much drama for all involved.
 Eros carried two types of unavoidable arrows.
-One set of arrows were the gold-tipped love-inducing arrows, and the other was led tipped and made the receiver immune to romantic advances.
+One set of arrows was the gold-tipped love-inducing arrows, and the other was led tipped and made the receiver immune to romantic advances.

 Eros and Apollo

 Eros demonstrated the effects of his two arrows on Apollo, one of the Olympian gods.
 The Roman Poet Ovid interprets the myth of Apollo and Daphne, which shows that Eros’ power was so potent, that it could overcome the senses of even the strongest gods.